 Their final bill is $50 → We authorize the remaining $30 when they close out.

-The pre-authed hold will be released once the final payment is processed and any unused funds will be automatically reversed after a couple of days (dependent on the issuing bank).
+The pre-auth hold will be released once the final payment is processed, and any unused funds will be automatically reversed after 3-4 business days on average, but could take up to 7-10 business days.
+This is dependent on the guest’s bank.

 Pre-auth helps you reduce chargebacks and failed payments due to insufficient funds, ultimately saving you money!